Cleaning GuidesHow to Get Red Wine Out of Sofa

-Whether you have an alibi or it was simply an accidental nose bleed, sometimes our leather sofas may get bloodstains on them.
+Whether you have an alibi or it was simply an accidental nose bleed, sometimes our sofas and carpets may get bloodstains on them.
 But this doesn’t mean that they’re impossible to treat.
 Firstly, you need to determine whether your bloodstain is fresh and can be blotted out with a cloth or whether it’s dry and needs to be softly dislodged using the bristles of a soft brush.
 Once you’ve done this, you can either use a mild water/pH-neutral liquid soap solution or go directly for a leather cream, followed by the application of a leather conditioner on the affected area.

 Get a special, budget-friendly leather cream and conditioner for your leather sofa and apply it once again using a circular motion using a microfibre cloth.
 Remember not to spray the solution on the sofa directly, but rather spray on your cloth and then apply the cloth to the sofa afterwards.
 The leather conditioner will help you ensure your leather sofa is nice and buffed up and smells like you just bought it from the showroom floor.

 If all else fails or you simply are unsure of cleaning your leather sofa by yourself, don’t hesitate to get in touch with the professionals at Fantastic Services.
 Our upholstery and mattress cleaning service will go deep down into cleaning your leather sofa just the way it’s meant to be cleaned, leaving it sparkling and smelling absolutely fresh and tanned once again.

 Now that you know to clean your leather sofa, it’s time to handle the work!
 If you have any questions, please do let us know using our comment section.

 Image source: Shutterstock / FotoDuets